 - lowered sex drive

-- decreased muscle mass
+- decreased muscle or bone mass

-- decreased growth of body hair
+- decreased body or facial hair

 - hot flashes